FAQs

 Each school in the Group will plan their own budgets and forecasts.
 Fees, staff salaries and future ambitions will all be based on these parameters.
 For the avoidance of doubt, no parental fee income from St Paul’s parents will be used to subsidise any investment in the other schools, or vice versa.

 The last five years have been particularly difficult for fee-paying parents.
 The introduction of VAT, the removal of business rate relief and the raise in the rate of Employer’s National Insurance, as well as the wider economic challenges, have all had an impact on the market.
 All three schools are proud to have been able to mitigate some of the effects of VAT and going forward will continue to do all that they can to keep costs down, while protecting the gold standard school offer that parents have chosen.
 Fair remuneration for staff is built into this model to ensure they can attract and retain the most qualified teachers.
+All staff vacancies across the Group will be advertised on the St Paul’s School website.

 The Prep schools joining the Group operate with different price points, geography and wider market contexts and fees, and thus staff salaries and annual cost of living increases will continue to be set individually.
 These will be reviewed by a committee of governors and leaders across the Group to ensure that best practice and financial due diligence is at the heart of all operations.